joshm998/Capstone-TicTakToe/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)
+* SMFL >= 3.5.1
+  * Linux: run `sudo apt-get install libsfml-dev` to install SMFL

 ## Basic Build Instructions

 1. Clone this repo.
+2. Install All Dependencies
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+3. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+4. Compile: `cmake .. && make`
-4. Run it: `./HelloWorld`.
+5. Run it: `./TicTacToe`.

+## Rubric Points Addressed
+1. The project demonstrates an understanding of C++ functions and control structures.
+2. The project reads data from a file and processes the data
+3. The projects accepts user input and processes the input.
+4. The project uses Object Orientated Programming Techniquies
+5. Classes use the appropriate access specifiers for class members.